thanhtantran/rkllm_api_bundle/README.md

 ```bash
 uv run server.py --rkllm_model_path=path/to/model.rkllm --target_platform=rk3588/rk3576 --port=xxxx
 ```
-- You can let the server run on a screen by using command
+- You can let the server run in background by using command screen as bellow
 ```bash
 screen -S rkllm-server uv run server.py
 ```